Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 Click into this cluster to see the visibility AppDynamics provides into Kubernetes.

-Details of how to use the AppDynamics Cluster Agent Visibility are provided here: (https://docs.appdynamics.com/display/PRO45/Use+The+Cluster+Agent)
+Details of how to use the AppDynamics Cluster Agent Visibility are provided here: [Use the Cluster Agent](https://docs.appdynamics.com/display/PRO45/Use+The+Cluster+Agent)

 # Next Steps

 Review the automation script `ctl.sh` for exact details of how this deployment was performed and configured.

+Thank you for using this lab please provide feed back.
+Fork, improve and PR.